tdk711/tdk711/README.md

 <br>

 Currently, I'm an undergraduate student at the Indian Institute of Technology, Madras.
-I'm majoring in Naval Architecture and Ocean Engineering and minoring in Computational Hydrodyanmics.
+I'm majoring in Naval Architecture and Ocean Engineering and my minor is Computational Hydrodyanmics.

 My interests consist of:
 - dkd